mathurin186/NutanixKarbon/README.md

 3. Deploy Cluster WITH yaml files

 Clone files to desired directory, then execute said command in that same directory.
 Note: You HAVE to execute the command from INSIDE the directory.
-Anything else will result in Mathurin and Silva laughing at you.
+Anything else will result in frustration and DevOps engineers laughing at you.
 ```
 $ kubectl apply -k .
 ```